-Applications are being accepted for 2019 Student Scholarships until Monday, May 6, 2019.
+The Application Deadline has been extended for 2019 Student Scholarships until Wednesday, May 15, 2019.

 Are you an undergraduate or graduate student enrolled at an accredited degree-granting institution in the WUSS region?
 If so, then you may be eligible for our Student Scholarship program.

 Scholarship recipients receive complimentary registration gaining them access to all non-extra-fee events including over 150 scientific and technical presentations, vendor and exhibitor displays, as well as networking events.

 Half-day classes are offered on Wednesday morning immediately before the conference, and Friday afternoon after the conference.
 Classes are offered on a variety of topics related to SAS.
 Information about classes and instructors will be posted as it becomes available.

 Scholarship recipients are invited to a special breakfast with representatives from SAS Institute, as well as WUSS organizers, book authors, and other leading SAS-user professionals from varied disciplines and industries.

 Student scholarship recipients will receive a discount on the cost of lodging at the conference hotel.

 Students must be enrolled in an undergraduate or graduate degree program during the 2019–2020 academic year at an accredited degree-granting college or university in the WUSS region (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming).